Key takeaways

 How AI Accountant can help

-Managing this policy manually is heavy, an AI first approach streamlines setup, monitoring, and actions while staying flexible for Indian nuances.
+Managing this policy manually is heavy.
+An AI first approach streamlines setup, monitoring, and actions while staying flexible for Indian nuances.

-- Bank statement ingestion with automatic receipt matching, real time exposure and promise tracking.
+- Bank statement ingestion with automatic receipt matching.
+Real time exposure and promise tracking.

 - Integrated dashboard with utilization, overdue buckets, risk segments, and instant breach alerts.